 Broken jewellery – wear and tear?

-Sandra's daughter bought a charm for a bracelet in December 2013.
+Sandra's daughter bought a charm for a bracelet.
 Within two weeks, the charm had broken.
 When she returned it to the store to be replaced, she was told that it was not covered by the store's 12-month warranty as this was considered wear and tear.

 We told Sandra that all consumer goods sold in Australia since 1 January 2011 are covered by the Australian Consumer Law guarantees which include a guarantee that goods are of acceptable quality.
 Goods should last for a reasonable period of time, keeping in mind their price and what they are supposed to do.
 This is in addition to any manufacturer's warranty.
 Clearly a piece of jewellery should last longer than two weeks if it is worn as intended.